bielefeldt/AltWidthHieght/README.md

 	<script src="location/of/the/file/altwidthheight.js"></script>

-Then add your variable for the fallback alt tag text
+Then add your variable for the fallback alt tag text on line 20, replacing the text "Add your fallback javascript/asp/php variable for alt text here" with a variable of your choosing.

+	// alternate alt text
+	var var_alt = "Add your fallback javascript/asp/php variable for alt text here";